ethz-asl/kalibr/README.md

 1. <a name="paul1"></a>Paul Furgale, Joern Rehder, Roland Siegwart (2013).
 Unified Temporal and Spatial Calibration for Multi-Sensor Systems.
 In Proceedings of the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Tokyo, Japan.
 1. <a name="paul2"></a>Paul Furgale, T D Barfoot, G Sibley (2012).
 Continuous-Time Batch Estimation Using Temporal Basis Functions.
 In Proceedings of the IEEE International Conference on Robotics and Automation (ICRA), pp. 2088–2095, St. Paul, MN.
 1. <a name="jmaye"></a> J. Maye, P. Furgale, R. Siegwart (2013).
 Self-supervised Calibration for Robotic Systems, In Proc. of the IEEE Intelligent Vehicles Symposium (IVS)
+1. <a name="othlu"></a>L. Oth, P. Furgale, L. Kneip, R. Siegwart (2013).
+Rolling Shutter Camera Calibration, In Proc. of the IEEE Computer Vision and Pattern Recognition (CVPR)

 ## Acknowledgments
 This work is supported in part by the European Community's Seventh Framework Programme (FP7/2007-2013) under grants #269916 (V-Charge), and #610603 (EUROPA2).